 Create Your Personal Calorie Deficit

-In order to find your daily calorie maintenance level, you can use an app like LIVESTRONG.com's MyPlate to track the food you eat.
+In order to find your daily calorie maintenance level, you can use a tracking app to log the food you eat.
 After closely logging your food intake for a few days, you can then cut anywhere between 500 to 1,000 calories each day in order to create a deficit, according to the Mayo Clinic.
-Since a pound of fat contains 3,500 calories, you could expect to lose 1 to 2 pounds per week, respectively.
+Because a pound of fat has 3,500 calories, you could expect to lose 1 to 2 pounds per week, respectively.

 If you want to slim down and keep it off, though, you'll need to personalize your deficit.
 A sustainable diet shouldn't leave your stomach growling or energy dipping.
 So, if you try cutting 800 calories per day but feel sluggish and hungry, you may want to increase your intake a bit.
 Don't be discouraged if your initial calorie cut is too much to handle.